MohamedAbdElMeged/chat-system/README.md

 # How To Run The Challenge

-We will only write to run the whole stack if it doesn’t work the task fails.
+We will only write this command to run the whole stack if it doesn’t work the task fails.
 ``` bash
 docker-compose up
 ```

 # My Approach

+1. First item
+2. Second item
+3. Third item
+4. Fourth item